amirgamil/Python-Interview-Tricks/README.md

 ```
 Note you don't have to define custom functions but it can help avoid mistakes where you forget to multiply by -1 when pushing or popping.

-What about if you need to store more information in the heaps with each value.
+What about if you need to store more information in the heaps with each value?
 You can use tuples!
 The important thing to remember is that **the first element of a tuple is what Python will order the heap by**.
 You'll often need this for some more advanced scheduling questions like [Car Pooling](https://leetcode.com/problems/car-pooling/)

 ```python